-5.3.1 Architecture process patterns and architecture schools
+5.3.1 Architecture Process Patterns and Architecture Schools

 We start with TOGAF [139], which contains the Architecture Development Method (ADM).
-ADM (see Figure 5.2) "describes a method for developing an enterprise architecture", in our terms for the architecture core process, including maintenance (called by TOGAF/ADM: phase H - Architecture Change Management).
+ADM (see Fig. 5.2) "describes a method for developing an enterprise architecture," in our terms for the architecture core process, including maintenance (called by TOGAF/ADM: phase H-Architecture Change Management).
 For each phase, ADM provides several guidelines and best practices.
-TOGAF/ADM does not prescribe any set of specific enterprise architecture deliverables; therefore it may be used in conjunction with the set of deliverables of another architecture framework.
-ADM describes a phasing model, starting from Framework and Principles via Architecture Vision (phase A) and Business Architecture (phase B) all the way to Migration Planning (F) and Implementation Governance (G).
+TOGAF/ADM does not prescribe any set of specific enterprise architecture deliverables; therefore, it may be used in conjunction with the set of deliverables of another architecture framework.
+ADM describes a phasing model, starting from framework and principles via architecture vision (phase A) and business architecture (phase B) all the way to migration planning (F) and implementation governance (G).
 ADM points out that it can be applied iteratively in the whole process, between phases, and within a phase.
-ADM is continuously driven by the requirement process (the circle at the heart of Figure 5.2).
+ADM is continuously driven by the requirement process (the circle at the heart of Fig. 5.2).

-The Business-oriented Method for Information-planning (BMI) as described by [119] emphasises quality of models as a basis for long-term and high-quality structure of the information supply.
-BMI has two central paradigms, namely (1) the distinction between essence and implementation of an organisation and (2) the distinction between business models and information models.
-This also determines the way of working: creating architecture begins with business models - preferably modelling the essence of the organisation first - and ends with the two types of information models and its interconnections.
+The business-oriented method for Information-planning (BMI) as described by [119] emphasizes quality of models as a basis for long-term and high-quality structure of the information supply.
+BMI has two central paradigms, namely (1) the distinction between essence and implementation of an organization and (2) the distinction between business models and information models.
+This also determines the way of working: creating architecture begins with business models-preferably modeling the essence of the organization first-and ends with the two types of information models and its interconnections.
 The way of working is focused on creating architecture and leaves much freedom for the way of interacting with the stakeholders.

-Fig. 5.2 Architecture Development Cycle
+Fig. 5.3 DYA model

-The Design & Engineering Methodology for Organisations (DEMO) as described by [35] also emphasises quality of models to underpin high-quality decisions to direct both implementing the organisation and implementing information supply.
-Until recently, DEMO's way of working has been focused on shaping the actual architecture of organisations, leaving much freedom for the way of interacting with stakeholders.
-Recent research has tuned DEMO's way of working to specific needs, e.g. in general organisation design [86], in areas of organisation splitting - to enable Business Process Outsourcing, to use Shared Service Centres in the primary business or to make (de)centralisation choices [81] - and in the area of application portfolio rationalisation [97].
+The Design and Engineering Methodology for Organizations (DEMO) as described by [35] also emphasizes quality of models to underpin high-quality decisions to direct both implementing the organization and implementing information supply.
+Until recently, DEMO's way of working has been focused on shaping the actual architecture of organizations, leaving much freedom for the way of interacting with stakeholders.
+Recent research has tuned DEMO's way of working to specific needs, e.g., in general organization design [86], in areas of organization splitting-to enable Business Process Outsourcing, to use Shared Service Centers in the primary business or to make (de)centralization choices [81]-and in the area of application portfolio rationalization [97].

-DYA [148, 147] is an approach to enterprise architecture from Sogeti - Netherlands.
+DYA [147, 148] is an approach to enterprise architecture from Sogeti- Netherlands.
 DYA stands for DYnamic Architecture and places an emphasis on the process of architecting in general, and more specifically on the development and improvement of the architecture function.
-DYA was developed from the author's experience that the bottleneck for the core processes of enterprise architecting is not the design of architecture products, but rather the embedding of those products in the organisation.
-DYA is founded on a number of principles, which can be summarised as:
+DYA was developed from the author's experience that the bottleneck for the core processes of enterprise architecting is not the design of architecture products, but rather the embedding of those products in the organization.
+DYA is founded on a number of principles, which can be summarized as: